apalhinha/mordor/index.md

+This site is being changed, its first version is not ready

 # Walk to Mordor challenge

 Repeat Sam and Frodo's walk from Bag End to Mordor.
 Then you can destroy the Ring.